danieleteti/delphimvcframework/3_0_0_breaking_changes.md

 # 3.0.0 breaking changes
+- XE6 and previous versions are not more supported.
 - ```RenderListAsProperty<T>``` has been removed from TMVCController.
 You can set such kind of specialized serializations in your custom base controller.
 - ```RenderJSONArrayAsProperty``` has been removed from TMVCController.
 You can set such kind of specialized serializations in your custom base controller.
 - ```Render``` has been removed from TMVCController (was deprecated).